jackhclee/wallymobi/cyf.md

 - You can run and debug code within VS Code
 - If you have never setup Run and Debug in the project.
   ![cyf-2021-12-18a.png](./cyf-2021-12-18a.png)
--- Click the "Run and Debug" icon at leftmost menu bar -- Click "create a launch.json file"
+- Click the "Run and Debug" icon at leftmost menu bar
+- Click "create a launch.json file"
--- In the "Select environment" pull down menu, choose "Node.js" -- You shall be able to debug within VS Code.
+- In the "Select environment" pull down menu, choose "Node.js"
+- You shall be able to debug within VS Code by pressing F5 or select from menu `Run` > `Start Debugging`.

-- If you can't debug.
+- If you can't debug by above steps.
   ![cyf-2021-12-18b.png](./cyf-2021-12-18b.png)
--- try opening the `launch.json` file under current project's `.vscode` folder -- check `type` attribute is set up `pwa-node` and `program` is set up the JS file you want to run/debug.
+- try opening the `launch.json` file under current project's `.vscode` folder
+- check `type` attribute is set up `pwa-node` and `program` is set up the JS file you want to run/debug.

 ## Chrome
 Chrome Extensions